expelthegrace/GameHouse/README.txt

 > Connect/Disconnect to event
 - call its Connect() method passing as arguments the object instance and its callback/handler method
-- Connect() return value has to be stored in a ConnectionHandler
+- Connect() return value has to be stored in a ConnectionHandler object.
 - To disconnect just call Disconnect() method from the ConnectionHandler.
 - Event will be disconected automatically if the ConnectionHandler is deleted.